A. Accounting Framework

 The Company assesses whether there is objective evidence that a financial asset or group of financial assets (together referred to as ‘financial asset’) may be impaired at the end of each reporting date.
 An impairment exists if one or more events (a ‘loss event’) that have occurred after the initial recognition of the asset, have an impact on the estimated future cash flows of the financial asset that can be reliably estimated.
 The criteria that the Company uses to determine whether there is objective evidence of an impairment loss include:

 - a breach of contract, such as a default or delinquency in interest or principal payments

-- the Company, for economic or legal reasons relating to the borrower’s financial difficulty, grant to the borrower a concession that the lender would not otherwise consider
+- the Company, for economic or legal reasons relating to the borrower’s financial difficulty, grants to the borrower a concession that the lender would not otherwise consider

-- it becomes probable that the borrower will enter bankruptcy or other financial reorganisation
+- it becomes probable that the borrower will enter bankruptcy or other financial reorganization

 - national or local economic conditions that correlate with defaults on the financial assets